Getting your head around MS can be hard enough when you’re an adult. But for young people it can be devastating, so good quality information is vital.

 Like all our resources, MSTV is only possible thanks to the support of people living with MS and the health professionals that work with them.
 You’ve filled in surveys, taken part in focus groups and interviews, responded to blogs, and reviewed the work in progress.
 You even helped us come up with a name for the whole thing, MSTV!

-It’s also thanks to you, your families and friends we have raised the funds that have made the whole thing possible.
+It’s also thanks to you, your families and friends who have raised the funds that have made the whole thing possible.

-WE NEED YOUR HELP.
-To keep MSTV running and to raise awareness of MSTV with the young people who need it most please click SUBSCRIBE.
+To keep MSTV running and to raise awareness of MSTV with the young people who need it most please visit the channel and click SUBSCRIBE.